dbos-inc/dbos-docs/docs/cloud-tutorials/monitoring-dashboard.md

 ### Dashboards and Organizations

 If you are part of a multi-user organization, your dashboard will show data for all applications deployed by all users in the organization.
-The log entries for application lifetime events (labeled as `[APP REGISTER]`, `[APP DEPLOY]` and so on) are decorated with the email address of the user performing each action.
+The log entries for application lifetime events (labeled as `[APP REGISTER]`, `[APP DEPLOY]` and so on) are annotated with the email address of the user performing each action.